Why is forestry so tax efficient for UK residents?

 There is an active market for forest properties which sees good properties sold quickly.
-That having been said, forestry is the same as any other property, it is potentially illiquid as there is no perfect, established market.
-The trees continue to grow in volume, should a property remain unsold.
+Forestry is the same as any other property, it is potentially illiquid as there is no perfect, established market.
+However, the trees continue to grow in volume, should a property remain unsold.

 Who manages the forestry?

 Experienced woodland managers.
 They provide ongoing budgets for the development of the forest, which are reviewed by Gresham House and amended as necessary in order to ensure that the investment achieves the best possible return in the long term.